zhangjiajie/PTP/README.md

     a.
 All trees must be in Newwick format.
     b.
 All sequences must be in Fasta format.
     c.
-The input tree to GMYC must be strictly bifercating and ultrametric.
+The input tree to GMYC must be strictly ultrametric (I do not check for this!). pGMYC experimentally support multifurcating input tree.
     d.
 The input tree to PTP should ideally be rooted with some outgroups, if an unrooted tree is used, please specify the -r option.
     e.
 The input to EPA_PTP.py should be two alignments, one should be the query sequences that you want to know how many species are there;
        the other should be the reference alignment, which should contain ONLY ONE sequence for each known species.
 The reference data represents our